llmos-ai/llmos.ai/docs/user_guide/advanced/namespace.md

 title: Namespace
 ---

-Namespaces are a special resource that provide a mechanism for isolating groups of resources within a single cluster.
-Resource names need to be unique within a namespace, but not across different namespaces.
-Namespace-based scoping applies only to namespaced objects (e.g., Notebooks, Model Services) and does not affect cluster-wide objects (e.g., Nodes, Storage Classes).
+Namespaces provide a way to isolate groups of resources within a single cluster.
+Resource names must be unique within a namespace, but can be duplicated across different namespaces.
+Namespace-based scoping applies only to namespaced objects (e.g., Notebooks, Model Services) and does not impact cluster-wide objects (e.g., Nodes, Storage Classes).

 :::note
 For production and isolated environments, avoid using the `default` or `llmos-public` namespaces.
-Instead, create and use custom namespaces.
+Instead, create and use custom namespaces tailored to your needs.
 :::

 ### System Namespaces

-LLMOS reserves certain namespaces for system components.
-These namespaces are not intended for end-user use.
+LLMOS reserves specific namespaces for system components.
+These are not intended for end-user use:

-- `ceph-system`: Used for built-in Ceph storage.
 - `kube-system`: Reserved for Kubernetes system components.
-- `kube-node-lease`: Used for managing Kubernetes node leases.
+- `kube-node-lease`: Manages Kubernetes node leases.
-- `kube-public`: For Kubernetes public resources.
+- `kube-public`: For publicly accessible Kubernetes resources.
 - `llmos-system`: Dedicated to LLMOS system components.
+- `storage-system`: Handles built-in system storage.
-- `system-upgrade`: Used for system upgrade service.
+- `system-upgrade`: Used for the system upgrade service.

 ### Public Namespace

-The `llmos-public` namespace is a special namespace designed for public resources accessible by all end users.
-By default, all resources in this namespace are publicly accessible(**Read Only**).
+The `llmos-public` namespace is a designated space for resources that are accessible to all end users.
+By default, all resources within this namespace are publicly available, with non-admin users having `read-only` access.

+If you need to offer a service to all users within your company or organization, this namespace is ideal for hosting such publicly accessible resources.